Monitoring

 - GitHub:

-- GitLab / KDE Invent: append
+https://github.com/<org>/<repo>/releases.atomor.../tags.atom - GitLab / KDE Invent: append

-- PyPI: no feed is required; prefer
+/-/tags?format=atomto the project URL, for examplehttps://invent.kde.org/plasma/plasma-desktop/-/tags?format=atom - PyPI: no feed is required; prefer

-and rely on the Anitya ID - Freedesktop GitLab:
+~and rely on the Anitya ID - Freedesktop GitLab:

-- Custom sites: many upstreams publish a
+https://gitlab.freedesktop.org/<path>/-/tags?format=atom - Custom sites: many upstreams publish a

-file; link directly when available
+releases.xml/atom.xmlfile; link directly when available

 Ignore patterns

-to skip versions our repo does not track.
+Use releases.ignore to skip versions our repo does not track.
 Provide a short comment and regular expressions that match the releases to drop.

-releases: id: 320206 ignore: # Qt 6 builds are out of scope for qt5 packages - ^6\. rss: ~
+releases: id: 320206 ignore: # Qt 6 builds are out of scope for qt5 packages - ^6\. rss: ~Prefer anchored expressions (^ / $) to avoid false positives.

-means “begins with”, while $
+For reference, ^ means “begins with”, while $ means “ends with”.

 Security metadata